17 Actually Good Beauty Products That Are on Sale Online Right Now

 Each week, I'll be rounding up my favorites, the products I've tested myself as Fashionista's beauty director and can confidently put my stamp of approval on.
 These are the discounted makeup, hair, skin-care and wellness items I deem so legit, I'd recommend them to my best friend or my mom or my sister — or you, dear Fashionista readers.
 In other words, they're actually good.

-This week's picks include protective hair care, an artful eye-makeup palette, one of the prettiest highlighters we've ever seen and multi-purpose moisturizers for every skin type.
+This week's picks include several dazzling makeup palettes, ritualistic self-care must-haves, luxurious hair care and a derm-favorite sunscreen.
 Click through to see (and shop!) them all.

 Please note: Occasionally, we use affiliate links on our site.
 This in no way affects our editorial decision-making.